willdahlgreen/nicar2022_qgis2/README.md

 ![Adding a shapefile into QGIS](screenshots/qgis2_scrn1_adding_shapefile_into_qgis.png)

-Let's then give it a bit of contrast by double-clicking the shapefile and under `fill` selecting `gray 3 fill`.
+Let's then give it a bit of contrast by double-clicking the shapefile and in the `symbology` tab selecting `gray 3 fill`.

 You will find that there will be times when you only want to use a portion of the data included in your shapefile.